informatics-isi-edu/ermrest/user-doc/acls.md

 	  "tables": ...,
 	  "acls": {
 	    "owner": ["some/user/URI"],
-		"model_read": ["*"]
+		"select": ["*"]
 	  }
 	}

-This example has locally configured ACLs for the schema owner and the schema readers, but inherits other ACLs from the enclosing catalog.
+This example has locally configured ACLs for the schema owner and permits public access to enumerate the schema and select data, but inherits other ACLs from the enclosing catalog.
 For brevity, ACL names with `null` configuration are omitted from the canonical representation.
 Specifying each such ACL name with a literal `null` has the same meaning.

 ### ACL Management